Skip to main content

 Q: Where will the fine notice be mailed?

-A: The fine notice will be sent to the address of the registered owner or nominee determined by records with:
+A: The fine notice will be sent to the address of the registered owner or nominee of the fine determined by address records received by:

 • The Department of Motor Vehicles;